-Moving mass makes muscle and what better way to bulk up than to have said mass physically strapped to your upper body?
+Moving mass makes muscle, and what better way to bulk up than to have said mass physically strapped to your upper body?
 A weighted vest will typically feature numerous pockets for individual weight plates or bars to be added, so you can gradually increase the load over the weeks and gently encourage muscle to build.

 Planning on building cardio and muscle strength at home?
 Have a look at our best treadmill, best dumbbell and best pull up bar guides.
-To doctor your sore shoulders the day after wearing your new weighted vest for the first time, you might need a massage gun: Cristiano Ronaldo uses them and you should too
+To doctor your sore shoulders the day after wearing your new weighted vest for the first time, you might need a massage gun: Cristiano Ronaldo uses them, and you should too.

-Best weighted vests to buy in 2021
+Best weighted vests to buy right now

 Decathlon's own brand Domyos is famous for it's great value for money products and the Strength and Cross Training weighted vest is no different.
 When we say 'value for money', we mean 'cheap', but not in a bad way.
 On the contrary: for most beginners and intermediate level athletes, this weighted vest offers more than enough versatility to switch up your training.

 Without the four extra plates, the vest weighs 6 kilos, plenty heavy enough pull ups, push ups and runs.
 The chopping board-shaped weight plates weigh 1 kg each and can be inserted either at the front or the back of the vest.
 The plates do make the vest a bit more stiff, though, so less ideal for running.

 The Strength and Cross Training weighted vest has a military style look with its khaky highlights so you'd better off not walking around in shops wearing it, just in case, especially if the weight plates are added (it kind-of looks like a bulletproof vest).
 At least the vest is pleasant to wear: both the shoulder straps and the inner lining are padded for extra comfort.